 Culinary Institute Building Program

-At the market, the public have access to local produce and culinary lectures taught in the high tech theatre.
+At the market, the public shops for local produce and joins talks in the teaching theatre.

-Each teaching kitchen has direct access to a produce terrace where local produce can be grown.
+Each teaching kitchen has direct access to a produce terrace designed for micro agriculture.

-The green house restaurant provides a unique juxtapostion between the production and the consumption of food.
+The greenhouse restaurant uniquely juxtaposes the production and consumption of food.

 An architectural bay showing structural and facade systems

-Elevation studies along Park Ave and Glisan Ave
+Elevation studies along Park Ave (left) and Glisan Ave (right)